nuxt-themes/docus/.starters/default/content/3.components/3.app/_text-direction.md

 ::callout{icon}
 This component still WIP 🚧

-It's not clear if it's useful to have for English based documentation, it needs an option of setting default text direction with `app.config`, and also saving user choice feature.
+It's not clear if it's useful to have for English-based documentation, it needs an option of setting default text direction with `app.config`, and also saving user choice feature.
 ::